iifl-logo

 a) Refer Note no. 30, 39 and 51, which describe payment of Land License Fee to Indian Railways for land leased to it on the basis of company assessment in line with Master circular dated 04.10.2022 issued by Railway and is not final.
 In view of the uncertainty of the lease terms, no Right of Use (ROU) has been assessed as required under Ind AS 116.

-Our conclusion is not modified in respect of these matters Key Audit Matters
+Our Opinion is not modified in respect of the above matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current year ended 31st March 2024.
-These matters were addressed in the context of our non audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be key audit matters to be communicated in our report
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current year ended 31st March 2025.

 The Companys Board of Directors is responsible for the other information.
 The other information comprises the Management Discussion and Analysis, Directors Report including annexure to Directors Report, Business Responsibility Report, Corporate Governance, ten years Financial/physical performance and data and letter from CMD included in the annual report of the company, but does not include the standalone financial statements and our auditors report thereon.
 The annual report is expected to be made available to us after the date of this auditors report.